tomas-fryza/avr-course/Labs/07-uart/README.md

    }
    ```

-6. Program a software UART transmitter that will be able to generate UART data on any output pin of the ATmega328P microcontroller.
+6. Program a software UART transmitter (emulated UART) that will be able to generate UART data on any output pin of the ATmega328P microcontroller.
 Let the bit rate be approximately 9600&nbsp;Bd and do not use the delay library.
 Also consider the possibility of calculating the parity bit.
 Verify the UART communication with logic analyzer or oscilloscope.

+<a name="assignment"></a>
 ## Lab assignment

-1. Preparation tasks (done before the lab at home).
-Submit:
-   * Table with voltage divider, calculated, and measured ADC values for all buttons.

-2. ADC.
-Submit:
-   * Listing of `ADC_vect` interrupt routine with complete code for sending data to the LCD/UART and identification of the pressed button.
-   * Screenshot of SimulIDE circuit when "Power Circuit" is applied.

-3. UART.
-Submit:
-   * (Hand-drawn) picture of UART signal when transmitting data `DE2` in 4800 7O2 mode (7 data bits, odd parity, 2 stop bits, 4800&nbsp;Bd),
-   * Listing of code for calculating/displaying parity bit.

-The deadline for submitting the task is the day before the next laboratory exercise.
-Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
+*Prepare all parts of the assignment in Czech, Slovak or English, insert them in this [template](Assignment.md), export formatted output (not Markdown) [from HTML to PDF](https://github.com/tomas-fryza/Digital-electronics-2/wiki/Export-README-to-PDF), and submit a single PDF file via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the task is the day before the next laboratory exercise.*

+*Vypracujte všechny části úkolu v českém, slovenském, nebo anglickém jazyce, vložte je do této [šablony](Assignment.md), exportujte formátovaný výstup (nikoli výpis v jazyce Markdown) [z HTML do PDF](https://github.com/tomas-fryza/Digital-electronics-2/wiki/Export-README-to-PDF) a odevzdejte jeden PDF soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
+Termín odevzdání úkolu je den před dalším počítačovým cvičením.*

 <a name="references"></a>